-Recognition of stakeholders' role
+Recognition of stakeholder's role

-An overview of the systems and policies that guarantee protection and recognition of stakeholders rights.
+Brief note about the systems and policies that guarantee protection and recognition of Stakeholders rights

 Kuwait National Cinema Company has adopted a policy that regulates its relations with stakeholders.
 The policy features rules and procedures that guarantee protection and recognition of the rights of stakeholders and ensures that they are properly indemnified in the event of violation of any of their rights in strict observance of the letter and spirit of the relevant laws.